hochunlin/mesti_jl_internal/mumps/linux/README.md

 ```
 where `...` is the path to Intel folder.

-On a local machine, we can download the Intel installer [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html).
+On a local Linux machine, we can download the Intel installer [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html).
 Make sure to use custom installation and choose the following:
 	(a) Intel Inspector
 	(b) Intel MPI Library
 	(c) Intel oneAPI DPC++/C++ Compiler \& Intel C++ Compiler Classic